11 January 2022

 Initiating a Lawsuit

 There are no specific rules relating to pre-action conduct, and no requirement to send a letter before action prior to issuing a claim.

-Litigation is required by the EC CPR to be conducted consistently with the "Overriding Objective" which provides that cases must be disposed of fairly and proportionately with a view to saving expense where possible.
+Litigation is required by the EC CPR to be conducted consistently with the “Overriding Objective”, which provides that cases must be dealt with justly, which includes saving expenses and dealing with cases in a proportionate manner.

 Statutes of Limitations